pkgcraft/pkgcraft.github.io/content/posts/evolving-qa-tooling.md

 ---

 QA support in Gentoo has been a fluid, amorphous goal over the project's history.
-Throughout the years, developers have invented their own scripts and workflows to workaround the limitations of official tooling.
+Throughout the years, developers have invented their own scripts and extensions to work around the limitations of official tooling.
 More recently, the relaxed standards have been tightened up a fair amount, but it should be possible to achieve more results with further improvement.

 Having become an official developer in 2010, much of my initial ebuild development revolved around CVS and repoman, both of which felt slow and antiquated even at the outset